 Dime in photo above shows the scale of these pendants.

-Paula says - "In my opinion, these pendants show all the design characteristics and workmanship of being Navajo made.
-But because there are no hallmarks that we can attribute to a specific artist we can't legally sell them as Native American made - read more.
+"In my opinion, all of these pendants show design characteristics and workmanship of being Native American made.
+Some have hallmarks.
+Those that don't have a hallmark that we can attribute to a specific artist we can't legally sell as Native American made - read more."

 Turquoise is associated with the sky,